sfgco/books/README.md

 yarn
 ```

-To run Frappe Books in development mode (with hot reload, etc):
+To run Green Bar By SFGCO in development mode (with hot reload, etc):

 ```bash
 # start the electron app